RoroftheCrowd/G00312759_SPWA-File-/ReadMe.txt

 --How to use the file--
 Once you've entered localhost:8081 into the url bar in your web browser you will be greeted with the index page.
 It will be a simple welcome page telling the user how to use the page.
-The user simply clicks on a book title in the navigation bar which will redirect them to the books info
+The user simply clicks on a book title in the navigation bar which will redirect them to the books information which will contain the books cover, a plot summary and a brief history of the publication history of the book.